Ginza25/3x3eyesMCD/docs/script_commands.md

 ## 0x1C Setup actor

 First following byte is the actor ID, it seems.
 Bytes 6 and 7 specify the text block index to associate with talking to this actor.
+Runs on loading an area, not every time you talk to an actor.

 ## 0x1F Setup actor II

 Setup actor with some differences, less commonly used.
 Bytes 7 and 8 specify the text block index to associate with talking to this actor.
+Runs on loading an area, not every time you talk to an actor.

 ## 0x24 Wait before processing next opcode